jakub-swiniarski/dwm/README.md

 - Alt + F3 - increase the volume.

 ## Removed functions:
-- toggle the bar on/off,
+- toggling the bar on/off,
-- increase/decrease the number of windows on master,
+- increasing/decreasing the number of windows on master,
 - changing the layout.